DreamyDemon/Finite-Ring-Analyzer/README.md

-# 🔍 Finite Ring Analyzer
+# Finite Ring Analyzer

 A desktop app to test algebraic properties of finite rings, built with **Python** and **PyQt5**.
 Supports both built-in rings like **ℤ/nℤ** and fully custom rings via operation tables.

-## ✨ Features
+## Features

-- ✅ Analyze whether a finite ring is:
+- Analyze whether a finite ring is:
   - **Commutative**
   - **Has a multiplicative identity**
   - **An integral domain**
   - **A division ring**
-- 🔢 Supports both:
+- Supports both:
   - **ℤ/nℤ rings**: enter modulus and elements
   - **Custom rings**: define addition and multiplication tables manually
-- 🚀 Fast Input Mode: type or paste multiple ring definitions in batch format
+- Fast Input Mode: type or paste multiple ring definitions in batch format
-- 📦 Batch Mode: analyze multiple rings at once
+- Batch Mode: analyze multiple rings at once
-- 📊 Detailed results per batch including:
+- Detailed results per batch including:
   - True/False for each property
   - Counterexamples or explanations when a property fails
-- 🖼️ Visualize addition and multiplication tables
+- Visualize addition and multiplication tables
-- 💾 Export results to `.txt` or `.csv`
+- Export results to `.txt` or `.csv`
+- Hide output
-- ✅ Single `.exe` version available (built with PyInstaller)
+- Single `.exe` version available (built with PyInstaller)

-## 🧪 Input Formats
+## Input Formats

 ### ℤ/nℤ Tab